DarkgreyDevelopment/Cloud-ShareSync/docs/SECURITY.md

 ## Reporting a Vulnerability

 Please report vulnerabilities to [security@darkgrey.dev](mailto:security@darkgrey.dev).
-As another form of contact you may also open up
+Alternatively you may also open up
 [an issue](https://github.com/DarkgreyDevelopment/Cloud-ShareSync/issues) in the repository.

 You should receive a response, within a week, through the same channel that you reported the vulnerability.

-If you have a proposed solution to the vulnerability you are also welcome to open up a PR.
+If you'd like to propose a solution to the vulnerability you are also welcome to open up a PR.